typisttech/sunny/README.txt

 = What pages does it purge when a post is updated? =

 The post itself, homepage and its catories, tags and taxonomies archive.
-Use the URL purger in `General` tab to check what will be cleared for a particular URL.
+Use the URL purger on `Tools` tab to check what will be cleared for a particular URL.
-You can disable this behavior via the `Settings` tab.
+You can disable this behavior via the `General` tab.

 = What if Sunny blacklisted my IP? =